Brand Awareness vs. Lead Generation? Do Both and Rake in the $$

 Rasheed Hendricks Director of Digital Advertising & Analytics

 If you are contemplating whether to run a lead generation campaign or a brand awareness campaign, you may have it all wrong.
 What you should do to get the most out of your advertising dollars is incorporate both advertising strategies together.
-In this post, I will outline a digital marketing strategy that is proven to reduce your ROI and increase engagement.
+In this post, I will outline a digital marketing strategy that is proven to increase your ROI and engagement.

 Before I give you the basic formula to generate the cash monsoon, let’s go over the tools, techniques, and lingo you’ll need to use to get things going.